 Scary and/or Scandy — Best for Post-Bedtime

 Coraline has a significant Jewish connection, as it is based on a 2002 novella by Jewish author Neil Gaiman.
 The film centers on a young girl who moves to a new home and finds a parallel world behind one of the walls (in which, spoiler alert, everyone creepily has buttons for eyes).
 I saw this film in theaters when I was 11, and it was scary enough that my younger sister and mom had to leave the theater while my grandma and I stuck it out (for some reason).
-If you dare, you can stream this film on Hulu.
+If you dare, you can stream this film on Amazon Prime.

-Streaming on Hulu, Halloween is a slasher film perfect for getting really scared (after the kids go to bed, of course!).
+Streaming on Amazon Prime, Halloween is a slasher film perfect for getting really scared (after the kids go to bed, of course!).
 Starring Jewish actress Jamie Lee Curtis in her breakout role — her dad, Bernard Schwartz, was better known as Tony Curtis — the film follows a mental hospital patient who murdered his sister on Halloween, and then stalks a babysitter and her friends on Halloween a few years later.

 The Golem (2018)

-Available to stream on Netflix, The Golem is perhaps the most Jewish horror movie out there.
+Available to stream on Amazon Prime and Apple TV, The Golem is perhaps the most Jewish horror movie out there.
 Based on the the Jewish folktale of the Golem, a clay or mud figure that a rabbi brings to life in order to protect the Jewish community from harm, this Israeli film takes place in a 17th-century Lithuanian village.
 The protagonist, Hanna, attempts to build a golem to protect her community from the plague.
 The movie, writes Jessica Price on our sister site, Alma, is “less interested in the horror of the supernatural than the horror of living under the constant threat of pogroms.”
 Now that’s scary stuff.

 The Vigil (2020)